- The mandala is down...and the kitchen! Did you leave a mess in here?

 - No… MY BACKPACK!!!

-I returned to la Chichona and knocked on the door.
-"Not now bud, come back in an hour" Marco said from inside.
-An hour later, he and I went to Antigua's market for diner.
-I told Marco about Paula's explanation and how she stereotyped Guatemalan men.
-He laughed and added, “and alkies!
-She forgot alkies”.
+I left the café and knocked on La Chichona's door.
+"Not now bud.
+Give me an hour" , Marco said from inside.
+I waited at the park for him to finish his business and join me for dinner at the market.
+I told him about Paula's explanation, and how she stereotyped Guatemalan men.
+Marco laughed and added, “and alkies!
+She forgot to say alkies”.

 Stereotypes exist for a reason.